jperdek/automatedSPLEvolutionFramework/README.md

    - choose from existing variation points beneficially and wisely (negative variability)
    - to create code constructs from a particular context related to positive variability and ensure their execution
    - to select variation points, then constructs on these points, and finally select some of these chosen constructs from some selected variation points to model features
    - to restrict the number of final products
+   - to produce various data representations and analyze them with various models (to enable comparison of various models under differently represented data)
+	- graph data, relation data, semi-relational data (logs), raster data (screenshots), and vector data (captured commands into XML)

 ## CONTENTS